 Model High Level Business Processes

-With Enterprise Architect the Business Analyst can model high level processes of the business with Analysis Diagrams.
-Analysis Diagrams are a subset of UML 2.1 Activity Diagrams and are less formal than other diagram types, but they provide a useful means for expressing essential business characteristics and needs.
+Analysis diagrams are a subset of UML 2.5 Activity diagrams and are less formal than other diagram types, but they provide a useful means for expressing essential business characteristics and requirements.

 Model Business Activities

-To visualize the cooperation between elements involved in the work flow, the Business Analyst may use an Interaction Overview Diagram.
-With the Interaction overview diagram the Business Analyst can obtain an overview of sub activities that are involved in a system.
+To visualize the cooperation between elements involved in the workflow, you can use an Interaction Overview diagram, which provides an overview of sub activities that are involved in a system.

 Display System Behavior

-Displaying the behavior of a system as a Use Case gives the Business Analyst an easily understood tool for mapping the functional requirements and behavior of a system.
+In displaying the behavior of a system as a Use Case diagram, Enterprise Architect provides an easily understood tool for mapping the functional requirements and behavior of a system.